cartersale/Recurrence-Quantification-Analysis/exampleData/README.md

 1. **Start with multivariate RQA** when you have multiple related variables
 2. **Use cross-RQA** to study coordination between two systems/signals
 3. **Traditional RQA** when you have a single variable or need time-delay embedding
+4. **Use diagonal recurrence profiles** to assess lead/lag or leader/follower dynamics
 4. **Parameter tuning**: Start with suggested values, then optimize based on your data characteristics
 5. **Visual inspection**: Always examine recurrence plots to understand the underlying dynamics